TOMToolkit/tom_base/docs/brokers/create_dataservice.rst

 This assumes that you want a user interface for querying your data service via a form.
 Many of these steps can be skipped if your service is only intended to be accessed internally.

+Once fully implemented, a dataservice should automatically show up in the proper nav bar drop downs, and be able to query a service via a form, displaying results to a custom table, then finally saving desired results to a TOM's DB.

 Setting up the Basic Data Service:
 **********************************

 First we will build the bare bones of our data service.
 This is the bare minimum to get the service to show up in the TOM.
-We'll start with three peices of code:
+We'll start with three peices of generic code:

+ - Our Query class (an extension of `tom_dataservices.dataservice.DataService`)
+ - Our Form Class (an extension of `tom_dataservices.forms.BaseQueryForm`)
+ - An integration point for our data service in `Apps.py`

 First the actual query class:
 +++++++++++++++++++++++++++++